 Everyone must also comply with local legislation at all times.
 The local tour guide always has the last word.

-The traveller booking a trip to North Korea must meet the following conditions:
+The traveller booking a trip to one of our destinations of paragraph 1 must meet the following conditions:

-– the Traveller does not hold the North Korean nationality
+– the Traveller does not hold the nationality of the destination

 – the Traveller is not a professional journalist or photographer;

 – the Traveller does not intend to publish any professional video or photographic material recorded during the tour after the Trip.